mangobrain/depthbuffer-uk-hugo/content/posts/2022-01-21-sonic-comfort-food.md

 Bender, which I use because I got it at a steep discount & it does the job.

-For Stardust, I took the pitch up an octave, the formants _down_ three semi-tones (I was going for "dusky", not Spaceman sped-up), and blended it back in with the dry vocal at around 30%, increased to 50% during the two "chorus" sections.
+For Stardust, I took the pitch up an octave, the formants _down_ three semitones (I was going for "dusky", not Spaceman sped-up), and blended it back in with the dry vocal at around 30%, increased to 50% during the two "chorus" sections.
 If they can really be called that.